UnitTestBot/UTBotJava/docs/CodeGenerationAndRendering.md

 The report is represented as an HTML-string allowing for including clickable links.

+_Note:_ no test generation reports are created for parameterized tests.

 ## Services

 Services help the `codegen` module to produce human-readable test code.